osmarks/website/blog/political-opinions.md

 ## Universalizability

 The most common objection I've heard is along the lines of "but if everyone did this, no political improvement would occur and the world would be much worse off".
-This is true but irrelevant: I'm not a Kantian and don't only advocate for behaviors which need to apply to everyone at once.
+This is true but irrelevant: I'm not a Kantian and don't only advocate for behaviors which need to apply to everyone at once[^4].
 In the current state of the world, I think the marginal benefit (to everyone, and to you) of engagement is below the marginal cost and so it should be avoided - if a sufficiently large amount of people agreed with me on this and did so, my arguments would apply less and it would become more worthwhile, and I might then argue in favour of political engagement.

 Another is the claim that I am a privileged person who is only able to ignore politics because I'm not heavily threatened or discriminated against by existing instutions.
 This is entirely missing the point: being more affected by something does not make you more able to affect it.